okayu806059/KantoMarketAnalysis/README.md

 # KantoMarketAnalysis
-I analize raw-data which our team surveyed
+I analize raw data which our team surveyed

 This Directory don't have rawdata because it's private